okeyximo/drone/README.md

 ## Miscellaneous

 - The periodic task for checking drone battery levels and creating a history/audit event log is implemented as a background job using a scheduler.
-- The application uses [Spring Boot](https://spring.io/projects/spring-boot) framework and [Spring Data MongoDB](https://spring.io/projects/spring-data-mongodb) for MongoDB integration.
+- The application uses [Spring Boot](https://spring.io/projects/spring-boot) framework and H2 in-memory database for testing.
 - Input and output data for API requests are in JSON format.

 Feel free to reach out if you have any questions or need further assistance!